If you are interested in food photography, you might want to see what I use to take my pictures, so I’ve created a list of my gear, just for you.

 TRIPOD AND C-STAND

 I received a gift card so had the chance to purchase a Manfrotto Action Tripod.
-I love it so much but unfortunately, it’s not one with overhead shot option, so I’ll add some extras soon to create the perfect tripod myself.
+I love it so much but unfortunately, it’s not one with the overhead shot option.

 My workflow mostly happens at night so I cannot rely on natural light all the time.
 I tried a cheap led panel first, but its battery life was ridiculously low.
 Sometimes I spent hours with styling and shooting different projects so I’ve exchanged for this continuous light I can plug into a socket and won’t let me down as easy as the ones with battery.